pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

     If, for some reason, you cannot run this command, try manually deleting the file `/tmp/tidb_lightning_checkpoint.pb`.

 2. If you are using Local-backend, delete the `sorted-kv-dir` directory in the configuration.
-If you are using Importer-backend, delete the entire `import` directory on the machine hosting `tikv-importer`.

 3. Delete all tables and databases created on the TiDB cluster, if needed.